grokify/alexa-for-business-and-ringcentral-meetings/README.md

 In Exchange Admin, edit the room's "booking delegates" property and select the "Accept or decline booking requests automatically".

+### Automatic start/stop scheduled meetings

+Enable this in the Admin App if you wish meetings to be enabled when a user joins.

 ## Additional Useful Links